dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 ### ["You Will Not Silence Us"](#you-will-not-silence-us) - Occupy Wall Street

-- TODO: fix

 [As I've written
 before](/posts/2017-02-21-civil-disobedience-and-operational-strategy-in-information-warfare.html#natural-justice-and-the-human-condition),
 take away publicity and you neuter any possibility of civil disobedience being effective.
 If no one witnesses the wrongdoing you endure, it may never change.
-The movement of (Martin Luther King Jr. coincided with the availability of visual mass-communication:) cameras and TV's everywhere meant that you could no longer segregate society and expect that no one would want society to change simply because they did not witness the mistreatment that African American's endured.
+Martin Luther King Jr.'s civil rights movement of Martin Luther King Jr. coincided with the explosion of visual mass-communication.
+No longer could society remain segregated under the expectation that too few people would witness the mistreatment that African Americans endured.
 Suddenly, you had news cameras everywhere in America, in segregated neighborhoods and even at protest events.
 Given visual, visceral exposure to this mistreatment, most white people started to undergo a change of heart -- because it was now impossible to look away and to continue pretending that such incredibly divorced circumstances in segregated communities were not real.
 Therefore, in the 21st century, when political dissidents are completely stripped of any publicity, you have robbed society of the avenue of civil disobedience.
 Suffering is no longer witnessed by others, it is merely endured and perhaps for no reason.
 Suddenly, there is little reason to suffer collectively for change because there's not much to be gained from it.

 What is happening in America seems calculated to undermine any potential for civil disobedience.
 Our leaders will not be aware of